 How is the vaccination process in pigs

-It is essential to vaccinate all pigs through antigens, to make them resistant to bacteria and parasites responsible for most of the diseases they suffer in the pen.
+It is essential to vaccinate all pigs with antigens, to make them resistant to bacteria and parasites responsible for most of the diseases they suffer in the pen.
 (It is very important to give the swine fever vaccine to piglets between 40 and 70 days old, once a year).

 Secure pens or facilities